Wednesday, February 16, 2022

 A second type of Anime tie in movie is a kind some less episodic shows have, that may start out feeling as stand alone as the above mentioned movies, but during the last act there will be an increasing amount of plot relevant fan service only followers of the show will get.
 There are two main examples that come to mind, A Certain Magical Index: The Miracle of The Endymion, and Sword Art Online: Ordinal Scale.
 I enjoy both movies, Endymion I give a 10/10, but watch the series first, actually for Endymion there's kind of two series you need to have followed.
 However for people becoming fans of those shows know that they are like the above movies in how they won't actually effect the status quo of the show and rarely if at all be acknowledged.

 The third type are movies that are sequels or continuations, or sometimes even specifically the Ending, or a Coda to the show's ending.
-Type 2 films have a chance of being satisfying to a non fan because by the time the stuff they won't be able to follow factors in they might have gotten invested enough to just roll with it.
+Type 2 films have a chance of being satisfying to a non TV show viewer because by the time the stuff they won't get factors in they might have gotten invested enough to just roll with it.
 But Type 3 are explicitly not stand alone works on any level.
 Char's Counterattack, The Disappearance of Haruhi Suzumiya, End of Evangelion, The Conqueror of Shambala are probably the biggest examples, I also like the Gundam 00 movie and Code Geass R3 Lelouch of The Resurrection, and most recently we had the Sailor Moon Eternal movies which picked up where Sailor Moon Crystal season 3 left off.
 Maybe some of these can overcome their continuity lock out issues simply by being good, but being good on it's own is not the barrier breaker some people want to think it is.

 Type four would be Recap movies, these are basically a chunk of a series, ranging anywhere from 8 episodes to 25, trimmed down and reedited into a film length, some may try to do a whole show in one but most go for 2 or a trilogy.
 There may be some genuinely newly animated material in a few select scenes or as a framing device.
 These almsot always fail to be satisfying movies on their own, or even give the fans interested in that concept what they want.
 The only definitive exception is the Mobile Suit Gundam 0079 Trilogy which were longer then most and in a unique situation.
 I have seen some people speak highly of Macross Do you Remember Love but I haven't watched that one yet.